 Golden Visa Portugal Statistics

-As of the first half of 2021, a little over nine thousand families applied and received their Golden Visa permits in Portugal.
+As of the second half of 2021, close to ten thousand families applied and received their Golden Visa permits in Portugal.
 According to SEF, the governmental institution in charge of all immigration processes in Portugal; the number of applications by nationalities are as follows:

 - Chinese: 5,001